-The high statistical difference for fuel oil is under investigation by the French administration and revisions are expected next cycle.
+The high statistical difference for fuel oil is under investigation by the French administration and revisions are expected in future cycles.

 Due to classification issues noted by the French administration, there is a large statistical difference for other kerosene in 2020.